bordalix/ethereum-roulette/README.md

 - Ganache: you can download a self-contained prebuilt Ganache binary for your platform of choice using the "Download" button on the [Ganache website](http://truffleframework.com/ganache/).
 After, run it and keep it running, this will deploy a private Ethereum network on your machine, port 7545.
 - npm: follow [this instructions](https://www.npmjs.com/get-npm) to install npm
-- Metamask Chrome extension installed and running
+- [Metamask](https://metamask.io) Chrome extension installed and running

 **How to lunch the ethereum roulette on your machine**

+Run Ganache and keep it running.

 Clone the repo from github: